 - a.
 We request you give full support to DoD recruiting efforts.
-Such support should include, but not necessarily be limited to: - (1) Coordination with local U.S. Air Force Recruiting personnel and Thunderbirds AFRS representative to schedule placement of recruiting display booth.
-(If HQ AFRS approve a national asset, then a display space large enough to accommodate the asset is required.
-This asset will require a minimum of a 60 x 40 foot and a maximum of 100 x 100 foot display space, depending on which asset is available). - (2) Providing, at no-cost, prime space for the recruiting display booth to maximize foot traffic this should be set up as close to show center as possible. - (3) Setting up/coordinating public appearances with support from Recruiting Service personnel.
-The local active duty recruiter will be responsible for setting up the local high school visits.
-Schools must be located within 30 minutes of hotel. - (4) Inviting Recruiting Service to all official functions in which the Thunderbirds participate. - (5) Arranging for an enlistment ceremony.
-This will take place on show days, in front of the crowd at show center. - b.
-To maximize our recruiting efforts a Thunderbird officer will visit the recruiting booth in the middle of the day to discuss opportunities available in the U.S. Air Force and share their Air Force story.
-We request your air show narrator brings attention to this event by announcing the name of the officer, time of the event, and location (Air Force recruiting booth, airboss stand, main gate, etc.).
-The Thunderbird team members will visit the recruiting booth throughout the weekend to talk to kids and parents about Air Force opportunities.
+Such support should include, but not necessarily be limited to: - (1) Coordination with local Air Force Recruiting personnel and Thunderbirds AFRS representative to schedule placement of recruiting display booth.
+(If HQ AFRS approves a national asset, then a display space large enough to accommodate the asset is required.
+This asset will require a minimum of a 60 x 40 foot and a maximum of 100 x 100 feet display space, depending on which asset is available). - (2) Providing, at no-cost, prime space for the recruiting display booth to maximize foot traffic this should be set up as close to show center as possible. - (3) Cooperate with and assist the local recruiting representative with setting up an enlistment ceremony.
+This will take place on show day (if more than one show day, on the first day) before the Thunderbird demo, in front of the crowd, at show center.
+Show access for the enlistees will be required at no charge. - b.
+Thunderbird team members are available to visit the recruiting booth throughout the show dates to generate more interaction from the crowd, but must be scheduled through the Thunderbird Recruiting Liaison.
+If scheduled, we ask that the visit time and location be announced by the show announcer to maximize crowd participation.

-3. RECRUITING SQUADRON RESPONSIBILITIES
+3. RECRUITING REPRESENTATIVE RESPONSIBILITIES

 - a.
-Assign a squadron marketer as the main point of contact for the air show. - b.
-Ensure a recruiting representative is at EVERY air show planning committee meeting. - c.
-Adhere to the planning timeline checklist. - d.
-Schedule 1-2 school visits for the Thunderbirds to attend at the show site.
-School visits are typically done on Fridays from 0900-1000.
-Exceptions must be approved by Thunderbird Public Affairs Superintendent.
-(2 high schools preferred) - e.
-Follow the guidance set forth in the "Recruiter Guidelines" emailed to each show site recruiting representative.

-- f.
-Coordinate with civilian show sites that charge admission to allow recruiters and enlistees into the show for the recruitment ceremony without charge. - NOTE: We do not conduct retirement ceremonies or award readings during our demonstration.
+Communicate with both the Thunderbird Recruiting Liaison and the show site (Project officer/coordinator) - b.
+Attend EVERY air show planning meeting. - c.
+Adhere to the timelines on the checklist. - d.
+Ensure 1-2 recruiting engagements are scheduled for the Thunderbirds to attend in the local area. - e.
+Coordinate with civilian show sites to allow recruiters and enlistees access into the show site to conduct official duties/enlistment ceremony, free of charge.
+Thunderbirds have no control over show site admissions NOTE: We do not conduct retirement ceremonies or award readings during our demonstration.